 Geometric or orbicular web: web composed of a frame, spokes and a logarithmic spiral made of extremely sticky silk.

-Transgenesis: introduction of a foreign gene, called a transgene, into the genetic makeup of an organism.
+Transgenesis: the introduction of a foreign gene, called a transgene, into the genetic makeup of an organism.